 How is this different from other products?

-- Bonds traded Over-the-Counter (OTC): OTC bonds can have very opaque fee structures.
+OTC bonds can have very opaque fee structures.
 Some brokers may even imply there are no fees associated with trading with them.
 Instead they will incorporate their fee within the price they sell or buy from you.
-In addition, OTC brokers often have a compulsory custody fee to hold your bonds.
-We do not charge custody fees for holding XTBs.
+Also, OTC brokers often have a compulsory custody fee to hold your bonds.
+With XTBs there are no custody fees for holding XTBs.

 Why do XTB charge fees differently?